supervisely/developer-portal/app-development/neural-network-integration/inference-with-gui/customize-gui-template.md

 ### gui.get_custom link()

-If model source is `Custom models`, this method return the link to file or folder from Team Files.
+If the model source is `Custom models`, this method returns the link to the file or folder from Team Files.

 ```python
 custom_model_link = self.gui.get_custom_link()